Was Jesus Christ Ready To Fulfill His Destiny?

 Declaration: If I am wrong about these Biblical passages that I have selected to comment on, I am a fool.
 But, if I am accurate, I have learned much, and dared to share it.
 I am not responsible for what the Bible says.
 I, like you, am not responsible for how others feel about what the Bible says.
 I, you, and all Americans, have our Constitutional right, by law, to question and express our opinions on any and all writings.

-Over 10,000 hours of debate and study went into this work.
+Over 20,000 hours of debate and study went into this work in progress.
 It is bound to have errors.
 If you find an error, please contact us.
-If valid, it will be corrected and I will personally thank you so much!
+If valid, the error will be corrected and I will personally thank you so much!